Welcome to today's edition of the Rush 24-7 podcast.

 I don't think you realize, Rush, just what your program has become.

-Your program through your own efforts, your own brilliance, and your own creativity, and of course I would have never described it that way, which is why I am reading the uh email from my friend in Kansas City.
+And of course, I would have never described it that way, which is why I am reading the email from my friend in Kansas City.

-Your program through your own efforts, brilliance, and creative creativity has been elevated under your direction.
+Your program, through your own efforts, brilliance, and creativity, has been elevated under your direction.

 It has assumed a loftier position than others in the media.